 taken from near the top of our farm- looking down towards the ocean, a photo of Lehua blossoms from one of our Ohia trees.

 We have pre-contact stone walls, hand built by Hawaiians.
 No bulldozer has ever crushed our earth.
-The roots of our coffee plants can go anywhere they want in our light volcanic soil.
+The roots of our coffee plants can go anywhere they want, wiggling into our light volcanic soil.
 Makes them happy!

-Fence is up!
-Neighbor to the left and pig-proof!
-As the ranch guys were building the fence, at this part they could hear noisy pigs fighting to the left- in the middle of the day and told Bob he ought to get a few.
+Neighbors to the left and we are pig-proof!
+As the ranch guys were building the fence in the middle of the day- here, they could hear noisy wild pigs fighting to the left and the guy told Bob he ought to get a few pigs.
 No thanks!
+Every night we close the electric “gate” and we have enjoyed- really enjoyed, being pig-free!

 The shy Bufo marinus (about 7 inches) hiding under the leaf matter, lives on our farm.
 According to “Honolulu Magazine”, December, 1995, page 22.
 “C. E. Pemberton gives “Paradise of the Pacific” this account of how he single handedly introduced the toad for the Hawai’i Sugar Planters Association, in an attempt to control Hawai’i's spiraling insect population: ‘In 1932 the writer collected 148 adult Bufo marinus in Puerto Rico and brought them to Hawai’i packed in boxes of excelsior.
 Part of this lot was sent by express…almost all arrived in good condition after the three weeks journey.’
 Within three years, these colonists had multiplied impressively ”